 Section 399 of the Companies Act, 2013 states that any person may, after payment of the prescribed fees inspect by electronic means any documents kept with the Registrar of Companies.
 Any person can also obtain a copy of any document including the certificate of incorporation from the Registrar.

-In line with this provision, the Memorandum of Association and the Articles of Association are public documents once filed with the registrar.
+In line with this provision, the Memorandum of Association and the Articles of Association are public documents once they are filed with the Registrar.
 Any person may inspect the same after payment of the fees prescribed.

 Listed below are the exceptions to the doctrine that have been judicially established, which provide circumstances under which the benefit of indoor management cannot be claimed by a person dealing with the company.